Skip to cookie consent Skip to main content

 Nirsevimab (Beyfortus)

 If a pregnant person is not vaccinated at least 2 weeks prior to delivery, their newborn may be eligible to receive nirsevimab (Beyfortus) after birth.
 This applies to all infants younger than 8 months old in their first RSV season.
-Currently, there is very limited supply of nirsevimab (Beyfortus).
+There may be limited supply of nirsevimab (Beyfortus).
 Therefore, to protect your baby this RSV season, we encourage eligible pregnant people to get vaccinated.

 Palivizumab (Synagis)